Armand98/paak/README.md

 ## General info
 This program allows to create an authentication key from USB device and protect your files.
 Program works offline and every user has an independent account.
 Files stay encrypted until you connect your authentication USB device key which is related to your account and your files.

+Demo is recorded as a screencast in "screencast" directory.

 ## Technologies
 Project is created with: